SystemOneZero/FreyTheBot/README.md

 Changelog 1.1

+old methods
+!join used to join the channel you want it to listen in.<br>
+!disc used to make it leave voicechannel.

 Added three methods that run currently to test it out a bit.

 !gpt -- generates the prompt sent to gpt takes a user input after the command. example : !gpt what is a dog<br>